BTE-92/BBR-Server-IOS/README.md

 This lets you play Big Bang Racing (by Traplight) on a local Server.
+(IOS ONLY)

 How it works : this runs a server on your PC that pretends to be the game's original server.